Chelsea ends Man City’s quadruple bid, reaches FA Cup final

 After picking up the pieces following the firing of Frank Lampard, the German now has a shot at a trophy in the FA Cup final against Leicester or Southampton next month.
 And like City, Chelsea remains in Champions League contention with Real Madrid awaiting in the last four.

+“All the ways are still open, everybody is excited by it,” Ziyech said.
+“And we cannot wait to play these games.”

 The performance against City will offer Tuchel encouragement of silverware.
-While Timo Werner struggles for goals, assists are less of a problem — with his 12th of his first season at Chelsea setting up Ziyech for the close-range finish in the 55th minute.
+While Timo Werner struggles for goals, assists are less of a problem.
+It was his 12th of his first season at Chelsea, setting up Ziyech for the close-range finish in the 55th minute in an unguarded net after American goalkeeper Zack Steffen was left stranded.

+“It was a good delivery and I could just put it in easily,” Ziyech said.
+“I still have a lot to work on, but I think I am on a good way.”

 There were no Chelsea fans to witness the goal in person.
 But they should be allowed back into Wembley for the May 15 final as coronavirus restrictions are eased.